OatmealDome/OatmealDome.NinLib.Byaml/README.md

 Here's what's different:

-* BYAML versions 1, 2, 3, and 4 are all supported.
-BYAML version 5 support will come when an example BYAML file becomes available.
+* BYAML versions 1, 2, 3, and 4 are all fully supported.
+It is possible to deserialize BYAML versions 5, but it is not possible to serialize it.
+Experimental deserialization is available for BYAML versions 6 and 7.
+(New node types may not be available.)
 * ``ByamlFile.Load()`` now automatically detects BYAML version, whether binary data is present with BYAML version 1, and what endianness the BYAML is stored in.
 * ``ByamlFile.Save()`` now uses ``ByamlSerializerSettings`` to hold serialization settings.
 * "Paths" has been changed to generic binary data (``byte[]``).
 Automatic deserialization of Mario Kart 8 path points (``ByamlPathPoint``) is no longer supported.